DevExpress-Examples/XAF_Security_E4908/Readme.md

 - [WinForms App](https://www.devexpress.com/go/XAF_Security_NonXAF_WinForms_EFCore.aspx)
 - [Console App](https://www.devexpress.com/go/XAF_Security_NonXAF_Console_EFCore.aspx)

-We detailed the main integration steps for any .NET Core application in the following video: [XAF Security: .NET User Authentication & Group Authorization API for EF Core in Blazor Server Apps](https://youtu.be/o1q4GqFgSFE).
+We detailed the main integration steps for any .NET Core application in [this video](https://youtu.be/o1q4GqFgSFE).

 #### Coming Next
 Other Apps with EF Core and Xamarin, Blazor WebAssembly, WPF with XPO.
 To help us prioritize our future development, please tell us about the platforms and use-case scenarios you are most interested in using this **[short survey](https://www.devexpress.com/go/XAF_Security_NonXAF_Survey.aspx)**.